 Equipment which lifts loads over or in close proximity to people should be thoroughly examined.
-However, foreloaders on tractors with safety cabs will not normally need thorough examination.
+However, foreloaders on tractors with safety cabs, telescopic loaders and forklift trucks with operator protection and where no other people work in the vicinity will not normally need thorough examination.